 Globalization is integrating not just trade, investment and financial markets.
 It is also integrating consumer markets. … [Economically, ] there is fierce competition to sell to consumers worldwide, with increasingly aggressive advertising.

-global elites and global middle classes” who follow the same consumption styles, showing preferences for “global brands”.
-There are the “global teens” — some 270 million 15—to 18-year-olds in 40 countries — inhabiting a “global space”, a single pop-culture world, soaking up the same videos and music and providing a huge market for designer running shoes, t-shirts and jeans.
+global elites and global middle classes who follow the same consumption styles, showing preferences for global brands.
+There are the global teens — some 270 million 15—to 18-year-olds in 40 countries — inhabiting a global space, a single pop-culture world, soaking up the same videos and music and providing a huge market for designer running shoes, t-shirts and jeans.

 … At the same time the consumer receives a flood of information through commercial advertising.
 An average American, it is estimated, sees 150,000 advertisements on television in his or her lifetime.
 And advertising is increasing worldwide, faster than population or incomes.
 Global advertising spending, by the most conservative reckoning, is now $435 billion.

-— Human Development Report 1998 Overview29, United Nations Development Programme (UNDP)
+Human Development Report 1998 Overview , United Nations Development Programme (UNDP) 29